nus-cs2113-AY2223S1/ip/docs/README.md

 # User Guide
-Welcome to the user guide of Duke, a Personal Assistant Chatbot that helps users to manage and keep track of various tasks.
+Welcome to the user guide of Duke, a Personal Assistant Task Manager that helps users to manage and keep track of various tasks.

 Duke is optimised for users proficient in Command Line Interface (CLI).